 The course starts and finishes within the grounds of Loughry Campus, and covers the scenic country roads around Cookstown.
 It is an undulating but fast route, suitable for runners of all abilities, and also ideal for those with ambitions of a quick time.
 In addition, the course is measured and certified by Athletics NI, and the event will be chip timed.

-This race is suitable for all abilities; if you have just started running, as many have recently, this is an opportunity for you to test yourself over a classic road race distance or you can simply run the distance at your ease and have some fun with family and friends;- if you are a seasoned runner then you probably already know that this is a race not to be missed, with the course being undulating but fast and therefore a quick time is guaranteed to anyone taking part.
+This race is suitable for all abilities; if you have just started running, this is an opportunity for you to test yourself over a classic road race distance or you can simply run the distance at your ease and have some fun with family and friends;- if you are a seasoned runner then you probably already know that this is a race not to be missed, with the course being undulating but fast and therefore a quick time is guaranteed to anyone taking part.
 Many a PB has been set here.

 The course starts and finishes within the grounds of the campus with the majority of it out on the open quite country roads around Cookstown.

 About Stanley Reid